'48 by James Herbert

 - Finished reading it on May 15, 2003

-- While a solid and very entertaining book, Foreign Bodies had a few minor quirks to it that left me slightly disappointed.
+- While a solid and very entertaining book, FOREIGN BODIES had a few minor quirks to it that left me slightly disappointed.
 The story follows Mike Galloway, an average citizen of San Francisco in 2014, just going through life as normal, until one day when he is body-jumped and finds himself in the body of a homeless woman.
 As he adjusts to living in his new body, he discovers a neo-Nazi plot from the future which ties into the reason he was body-jumped in the first place.
 The biggest quirk that I saw was that after waking up in a new body, Galloway pretty much accepted it and started looking forward to enjoying his new body.
 In a world where body swapping is not yet a possibility, Galloway took it pretty much at face value without lamenting for his old body or anything.
 Maybe a chapter or two of him whining about his circumstances wouldn't have been that enjoyable, but it would have been more realistic.
 Also the "rules" of body swapping are consistent through most of the novel until the end where it is broken to deal with the neo-Nazi forces.
 It wasn't an outrageous break but it was still something that went against much of the spirit of the first half.
 Both of these were minor issues though and did not detract from the enjoyment of the entire book.
 It's still a good recommendation.
 Oh yeah, pay attention to the chapter titles.
 I didn't and found myself lost a couple of times.

 Forever Will You Suffer by Gary Frank